andretauffer/git_library/README.md

 - Requirements
   1. npm
   2. docker if you wish to run the db functionalities.
 However the search engine and the default feed will work without the database.
-To install docker and be able to run the full project follow I recommend this article on how to do it in ubuntu 18.04: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04
+To install docker and be able to run the full project I recommend this article on how to do it in ubuntu 18.04: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

 Steps to get it running using npm: